Predicting Scale-Up of Metal-Organic Framework Syntheses with Large Language Models

-From the obtained papers, we text-mined reaction-level synthesis records~\cite{zheng2023jacs1, Kang2025JACS} from both the main manuscripts and associated supporting information files, if presented, organizing them into a machine-readable dataset (see Supporting Information).
-The overall workflow is shown in Fig. 1 (a).
-In particular, an LLM was first deployed as a data-mining agent; analysing the full text of a paper, it extracted essential fields—including the primary metal precursor, organic linker, modulators, solvent systems, and reaction conditions—yielding the structured protocol records exemplified in Fig. 1 (b).
-The subsequent flow of these curated protocols, label constructions, and data splits is summarized in Fig. 1 (c) and Supporting Information Section S1.
-In addition, the representative LLM prompts and the resulting binary predictions were demonstrated in Fig. 1 (d) and Supporting Information, Section S3.
+To bridge the gap between these unstructured publications and a machine-readable dataset (see Supporting Information), we text-mined reaction-level synthesis records\cite{ref25,ref28} from both the main manuscripts and associated supporting information files (if presented).
+The overall workflow is shown in Fig.~\ref{fig:workflow}.
+In particular, GPT-5.4 was first deployed as a data-mining agent; analyzing the full text of a paper, it extracted essential fields—including the primary metal precursor, organic linker, modulators, solvent systems, and reaction conditions—yielding the structured protocol records exemplified in Fig.~\ref{fig:workflow}(b).
+The subsequent flow of these curated protocols, label constructions, and data splits is summarized in Fig.~\ref{fig:workflow}(c) and Supporting Information Section~S1.
+In addition, the representative LLM prompts and the resulting binary predictions were demonstrated in Fig.~\ref{fig:workflow}(d) and Supporting Information, Section~S3.

-While structure identifier (e.g., MOF names and CCDC number~\cite{groom2016, moghadam2017}), reagent mass and volume, post-processing conditions (e.g., solvent washing time and activation temperature), and reaction outcomes (e.g., isolated product mass and yield), were also considered and extracted under same schema, they were optional items and kept blank if the authors of the selected papers did not explicitly report these values (Supporting Information, Sections S2.3 \& S2.4).
-A random 10\% of selected papers from both corpora were manually verified by comparing with ground truth annotated by the human expert, giving an extraction accuracy of 97.6\% for key reaction parameters (precursor, solvent, time, temperature), which is consistent with the high accuracy of chemical data extraction in LLM-driven data mining~\cite{zheng2023jacs1, zhang2024, Kang2025JACS, leong2024, dagdelen2024}.
+While structure identifier (e.g., MOF names and CCDC number\cite{ref33,ref34}), reagent mass and volume, post-processing conditions (e.g., solvent washing time and activation temperature), and reaction outcomes (e.g., isolated product mass and yield), were also considered and extracted under the same schema, they were optional items and kept blank if the authors of the selected papers did not explicitly report these values (Supporting Information, Sections S2.3 \& S2.4).
+A random 10\% of selected papers from both corpora were manually verified by comparing with ground truth annotated by the human expert, giving an extraction accuracy of 97.6\% for key reaction parameters (precursor, solvent, time, temperature), which is consistent with the high accuracy of chemical data extraction in LLM-driven data mining.\cite{ref25,ref27,ref28,ref35,ref36}